TIDYAPP/maintenance-management-automation-benchmark/readme.md

 Below is a revised version of the checklist with each task written to be detailed and specific to cleaning and maintenance management.
 Tasks that were too generic have been refined or rephrased for clarity.

-Vendor Submissions.
+### Vendor Submissions
 To have your information considered, please complete a PR which contains at the minimum the name of your system, a description of your system, and a demo or other way to validate that your system can do as you describe.

-Checklist Improvements.
+### Checklist Improvements
 If you have a suggestion to improve the checklist, please create a PR with your change.
 Any suggestions are welcome.
 We recommend being more specific with tasks, and less general.

 ## Current Results